atztogo/cogue/_sources/install.txt

 ::

    % sudo apt-get install python-dev python-numpy python-lxml python-yaml python-paramiko python-h5py python-pip
-   % sudo pip install spur
+   % pip install spur --user

 spur.py is an interface for ssh. python-paramiko is used by spur.py.
 Since Ubuntu doesn't contain spur.py deb-package, using pip is